 When using this index, other parameters such as workload and exposure duration would have to be considered in determining possible thresholds for maximum working temperature.
-The table (see next page) shows a comparison of different occupational health and safety institutes and ISO's recommended exposure limits for acclimatised worker.

 Humidex Index

 Canada has developed the Humidex Index for the general public, which aims to determine the "felt" temperature, by combining air temperature and humidity.
 Depending on the Humidex values (expressed in °C), there are different alert levels: